Vishal0703/Udacity_CarND_Advance_Lane_Line/Report.md

 ![Grayscale Image](/img/fact.png "Grayscale" )

-Here as we can see, the actual lane lies on the upper half of the image, so applying a histogram search only on the lower part of image would result in incorrect start position.
+Here as we can see, the actual right lane lies on the upper half of the image, so applying a histogram search only on the lower part of image would result in incorrect start position.

 So, a thresholding of 800 has been used around the found column within a window of 100 for asserting it to be a starting position.
 If this condition is not met, then we do `fact = fact*2`, i.e increase our search space.